jakemaguy/QuickBuyMenu/README.md

 	- [Simple Command API](https://thunderstore.io/c/lethal-company/p/XDev/SimpleCommandAPI/)
 - Download the latest release from the Releases page
 - Copy the `QuickBuyMenu.dll` and `QuickBuyMenuAssets` files to your `BepInEx\plugins\` folder

-## Usage

-- Open the Terminal in the game
-- Type the `quickbuy` option from the menu (or alternative abbreviations)
-- Purchase an Item from the list with the command: `buy (Item Name)`
-	- The item name doesn't have to be the entire name.
-It can be a substring.
-		- Examples:
-			- `buy shov` will purchase a shovel
-			- `buy walk` will purchase a walkie-talkie
-- Enjoy your new item!

 # Contributing